Questions and Answers (TV programme): McLaughlin and Michael McDowell on Jean McConville killing: 2005

-O'Dea and the abuser: 2008

-On 20 October 2008, Defence Minister Willie O'Dea was invited onto the show to discuss the fallout of the government budget.
-Paul Doran, a member of the audience, threw paper at O'Dea.
-Doran was afterwards given VIP status, as was all who appeared on the show, in the station's Green Room with host John Bowman.
-Bowman gave Doran a signed copy of his book on his late son, Jonathan Philbin Bowman; Doran had offered him sympathies to the host of the show saying how much he admired Jonathan.
-It later emerged that it was RTÉ who approached Doran to appear on the show, as is the practice with all guests, sparking questions about the show's apparently impartial production values.
-He had allegedly been repeatedly invited prior to this but had declined until a phone call arrived from RTÉ at 18:20 on the evening of the show.

 Michael O'Brien vs. Noel Dempsey: 2009

-In one of the last episodes, former Mayor of Clonmel and Fianna Fáil member, Michael O'Brien confronted Minister for Transport Noel Dempsey about the way the Commission to Inquire into Child Abuse had treated survivors of the industrial schools, pointing out that the allegedly non-adversarial process had involved him being accused of lying.
+In one of the last episodes, former mayor of Clonmel and Fianna Fáil member, Michael O'Brien confronted Minister for Transport Noel Dempsey about the way the Commission to Inquire into Child Abuse had treated survivors of the industrial schools, pointing out that the allegedly non-adversarial process had involved him being accused of lying.
 He said the government should change the constitution so that the assets of the religious orders who ran the industrial schools could be frozen.
 He also spoke of how he still suffered nightmares about the abuse he suffered in Ferryhouse and how his experience of the questioning had led him to contemplate suicide but his wife had persuaded him not to do it.
 He ended his remarks by saying "You know me minister" to Noel Dempsey to which Dempsey nodded in silence.
 Presenter John Bowman in the final show just weeks later said that interruption was "by far the most memorable moment" in the history of Questions and Answers.